1Computer1/megumin-selfbot/README.md

 Use `tag del` to remove a tag.
 You can specify a multiple words long tag name by enclosing it in double quotes.

 Use `tag reload` to reload the tags.json if you have modified it outside of this command.

+Tags can be used by doing `[tagname]` in your message.
+For example, "hey check this out [animestuffs] it's so cool! [laugh]".
+To force a tag to not be used, simply add a backslash, `\[tagname]`.

 #### image / images / img / i
 Use `image list` to see a list of all your images.